-"Business Day" means in connection with any payment procedure a day on which foreign exchange markets settle payments in the Settlement Currency.
+"Business Day" means in connection with any payment procedure (i) a day on which SIX SIS AG, DTC, Clearstream Luxembourg and Euroclear are open for business, and (ii) foreign exchange markets settle payments in the Settlement Currency.
 "Conversion Ratio" means the number of Underlyings into which a given number of Products may be converted.
+"Exchange" means the stock exchange where the Product is listed, if applicable.
 "Disruption Event" means the occurrence of any of the following events: Price Source Disruption, FX Disruption Event, Market Disruption Event or Settlement Disruption Event.
 "Exchange Business Day" means (i) any Trading Day on which the official closing level of the relevant Underlying is published by the Related Exchange or the Index Sponsor, as the case may be; or (ii) for Products with Commodity Indices as Underlying, any Trading Day on which the official closing level of the Underlying Component is published by the Related Exchange or the Index Sponsor, as the case may be.
 Subject to the provisions set forth in the section headed ' Market Disruption' .
 "Index" means, for Products with an Index as Underlying, the Index as specified in the Final Terms and published by the relevant Index Sponsor.
 "Investor" means the person entitled to the rights conferred by the Products.
+"Rating" means the Rating as specified in the Final Terms which refers to the long-term credit ratings of Moody's, New York, Standard & Poor's, New York, and Fitch Ratings, London.
 "Related Exchange(s)" means the exchange(s) on which the relevant Underlying or its components and relating to Products on Commodity Indices the relevant Underlying Components are traded.
-"Scheduled Closing Time" relating to Products with Commodity Indices as Underlying, means in respect of an Exchange and a Scheduled Trading Day, the scheduled weekday closing time of such Exchange on such Scheduled Trading Day, without regard to after hours or any other trading outside of the regular trading session hours.
-"Settlement Currency" means the currency used for the payment of any redemption amount or any other amount.

-"Trading Day" means any day that is a scheduled trading day of the Related Exchange, subject to the provisions set forth in the section headed ' Market Disruption Events '.
-"Trading Expiration Time" means the time on the Expiration Date until which the Products can be traded at the Related Exchange.
-"Underlying Component" relating to Products with Commodity Indices as Underlying, means in respect of each physical commodity comprised in the Index, each exchange traded future or exchange traded option contracts for that physical commodity, as determined by the Calculation Agent.
-"Valuation Date" means the Expiration Date and/or any Observation Date(s).
-In relation to a Basket Underlying: If this Date is not an Exchange Business Day for at least one Basket Component, the immediately succeeding Exchange Business Day is deemed to be the relevant Valuation Date in relation to all Basket Components.
+- "Scheduled Closing Time" relating to Products with Commodity Indices as Underlying, means in respect of an Exchange and a Scheduled Trading Day, the scheduled weekday closing time of such Exchange on such Scheduled Trading Day, without regard to after hours or any other trading outside of the regular trading session hours. - "Settlement Currency" means the currency used for the payment of any redemption amount or any other amount. - "Trading Day" means any day that is a scheduled trading day of the Related Exchange, subject to the provisions set forth in the section headed 'Market Disruption Events'. - "Trading Expiration Time" means the time on the Expiration Date until which the Products can be traded at the Related Exchange. - "Underlying Component" relating to Products with Commodity Indices as Underlying, means in respect of each physical commodity comprised in the Index, each exchange traded future or exchange traded option contracts for that physical commodity, as determined by the Calculation Agent. - "Valuation Date" means the Expiration Date and/or any Observation Date(s). - In relation to a Basket Underlying: If this Date is not an Exchange Business Day for at least one Basket Component, the immediately succeeding Exchange Business Day is deemed to be the relevant Valuation Date in relation to all Basket Components.